 With a bit of planning and a few precautions, your social life can still go ahead.
-You might like to plan a holiday.

 Your social life

 You might not always be able to do the things you take for granted.
 But you don't need to stop your social life completely.
 You may just find you need to plan ahead a bit more.